-4.2 Roadmap for Developing Reliable Web Services
+5.2 Roadmap for Developing Reliable Web Services

-Table 4-2 provides best practices for developing reliable Web services.
-For best practices when accessing reliable Web services from behind a firewall, see Section 4.3, "Roadmap for Accessing Reliable Web Services from Behind a Firewall (MakeConnection)."
+Table 5-2 provides best practices for developing reliable Web services.
+For best practices when accessing reliable Web services from behind a firewall, see Section 5.3, "Roadmap for Accessing Reliable Web Services from Behind a Firewall (Make Connection)."

-Table 4-2 Roadmap for Developing Reliable Web Services
+Table 5-2 Roadmap for Developing Reliable Web Services

 Best Practice Description Set the base retransmission interval to a realistic value for your particular scenario.
-For more information, see Section 5.7.4, "Configuring the Base Retransmission Interval."
+For more information, see Section 6.7.4, "Configuring the Base Retransmission Interval."
 Set the acknowledgement interval to a realistic value for your particular scenario.
 The recommended setting is two times the nominal interval between requests.
-For more information, see Section 5.7.9, "Configuring the Acknowledgement Interval."
-Set timeouts (inactivity and sequence Consider the following: expiration) to realistic values for your particular scenario. ■ For very short-lived exchanges, the default timeouts may be too long and sequence state might be maintained longer than necessary.
+For more information, see Section 6.7.9, "Configuring the Acknowledgement Interval."
+Set timeouts (inactivity and sequence expiration) to realistic values for your particular scenario.
+Consider the following: ■ For very short-lived exchanges, the default timeouts may be too long and sequence state might be maintained longer than necessary.
 Set timeouts to two times the expected lifetime of a given business unit of work.
-This allows the sequence to live long enough For more information, see Section 5.7.7, "Configuring Inactivity Timeout" and Section 5.7.6, "Configuring the Sequence Expiration."
+This allows the sequence to live long enough For more information, see Section 6.7.7, "Configuring Inactivity Timeout" and Section 6.7.6, "Configuring the Sequence Expiration."
 Use an reliable messaging policy that reflects the minimum delivery assurance (or quality of service) required.
 By default, the delivery assurance is set to Exactly Once, In Order.
 If you do not require ordering, it can increase performance to set the delivery assurance to simply Exactly Once.
 Similarly, if your service can tolerate duplicate requests, delivery assurance can be set to At Least Once.
-For more information about delivery assurance for reliable messaging, see Table 5-1, "Delivery Assurances for Reliable Messaging" and Section 5.4, "Creating the Web Service Reliable Messaging WS-Policy File."
+For more information about delivery assurance for reliable messaging, see Table 6-1, "Delivery Assurances for Reliable Messaging" and Section 6.4, "Creating the Web Service Reliable Messaging WS-Policy File."

-4.3 Roadmap for Accessing Reliable Web Services from Behind a Firewall (MakeConnection)
+5.3 Roadmap for Accessing Reliable Web Services from Behind a Firewall (Make Connection)

-Table 4-3 provides best practices for accessing reliable Web services from behind a firewall using MakeConnection.
-These guidelines should be used in conjunction with the general guidelines provided in Section 4.2, "Roadmap for Developing Reliable Web Services" and Section 2.2, "Roadmap for Developing Asynchronous Web Service Clients."
+Table 5-3 provides best practices for accessing reliable Web services from behind a firewall using Make Connection.
+These guidelines should be used in conjunction with the general guidelines provided in Section 5.2, "Roadmap for Developing Reliable Web Services" and Section 3.2, "Roadmap for Developing Asynchronous Web Service Clients."

-Roadmap for Accessing Reliable Web Services from Behind a Firewall (MakeConnection) Table 4-3
+Table 5-3 Roadmap for Accessing Reliable Web Services from Behind a Firewall (Make Connection)